staff0rd/documentation/getting-started/projections.md

 * * *

-You then see new tabs enabled in the Admin UI with the 4 system projections in a `Stopped` state:
+You then see new tabs enabled in the Admin UI with the four system projections in a `Stopped` state:

 ![Projections tab](~/images/projections-menu-item.png)